LearnFL/proj-web-fronted-mentor-1/README.md

 ## Acknowledgments

-Thanks Fronted Mentor for the challenge.
+Thanks Fronted Mentor for the challenge and provided materials.